 Praia da Marinha, Algarve, Portugal

-It’s possible to scuba dive or snorkel here and see the various octopuses, seahorses, and bream.
-At the cliff top, you can embark on a nature walk, have a picnic, or admire the east and the west.
+It’s possible to scuba dive or snorkel here and see the various octopuses, seahorses, and marine life.
+You can embark on a nature walk, have a picnic, or admire the east and the clifftop west.
 In the offseason, this beach is paradise, in the summer season, it’s best to arrive early and enjoy as the crowds will definitely come.
-You can find the beach location here!

 Stefanou Beach, Crete, Greece